nodejs/node/doc/api/n-api.md

 This API returns an N-API value corresponding to a JavaScript `Array` type.
 The `Array`'s length property is set to the passed-in length parameter.
-However, the underlying buffer is not guaranteed to be pre-allocated by the VM when the array is created - that behavior is left to the underlying VM implementation.
+However, the underlying buffer is not guaranteed to be pre-allocated by the VM when the array is created.
+That behavior is left to the underlying VM implementation.
 If the buffer must be a contiguous block of memory that can be directly read and/or written via C, consider using [`napi_create_external_arraybuffer`][].